assemzereg/assemzereg/README.md

 - 🔭 I’m currently working on **Catalyst Website**

-- 👨‍💻 All of my projects are available at [assemzereg.netlify.app](assemzereg.netlify.app)
+- 👨‍💻 All of my projects are available at <a href="https://assemzereg.netlify.app" target="blank">assemzereg.netlify.app

 - 📫 How to reach me **assem.zereg0@gmail.com**
 - I worked on multiple projects like: